 EXPERT UK FINE JEWELLERY BUYERS

-Established in 2012, WP Diamonds was created as the modern and professional alternative to traditional jewellery buyers.
-Some companies haggle.
-Some take advantage of a customer’s enthusiasm or lack of expertise.
+Established in 2012, WP Diamonds was created as a professional, 21st-century alternative to traditional jewellery buyers.
+Some dealers haggle.
+Some take advantage of time constraints or a customer’s lack of expertise.
 Others quote prices without mentioning that when they sell Chanel Ruban jewellery they then charge for insurance, a seller’s premium, commissions, or polishing and servicing the piece.
 We wanted to change that.

 With offices in Birmingham, London, New York and Hong Kong, as well as the option to sell online, our free service is focused on speed, convenience, customer service and getting you the best possible price.
 We pride ourselves on offering a streamlined and hassle-free way to sell fine jewellery and luxury watches in the UK.
-No high pressure sales tactics, no fees or commissions deducted, no haggling.
-Just our best prices upfront with no obligation to sell.
-We buy your Chanel fine jewellery directly, meaning that the entire process can take as little as 48 hours from inquiry to payment.
+WP Diamonds does not use high pressure sales tactics, does not deduct fees or commissions, and never haggles.
+Clients always receive our best prices upfront—with no obligation to sell.
+We buy your Chanel fine jewellery directly, in a process can take as little as 48 hours from inquiry to payment.
 That’s how we earned so many loyal customers.
 (Read our hundreds of positive reviews for yourself.)

 ABOUT WP DIAMONDS